Speaking and Events

 Ask Caroline to Speak

-Is your organization looking for a charismatic speaker with expertise on ADD, ADHD, or coaching techniques?
-Caroline Maguire, ACCG, PCC, M.Ed. is an internationally renowned ADD coach for children adolescents.
-For over a decade, Caroline has coached children who have ADD or ADHD and trained parents on how to coach their children at home.
+Is your organization looking for a charismatic speaker with expertise on ADHD or coaching techniques?
+Caroline Maguire, ACCG, PCC, M.Ed. is an internationally renowned ADHD coach for children adolescents.
+For over a decade, Caroline has coached children who have ADHD and trained parents on how to coach their children at home.
 Caroline is a veteran professional in this arena.
 Because of her expertise, her coaching skills have been sought out by organizations across the globe.
-She now trains other coaches on how to coach ADD children.
+She now trains other coaches on how to coach ADHD children.

 WHY WILL NO ONE PLAY WITH ME?
 TEACHING COACHABLE SOCIAL SKILLS

 “Why Will No One Play with Me?” -- a question every parent fears having to answer, yet one that has become more prevalent with each generation.
 Whether you are the parent of a child with learning differences, social integration issues, one that is a victim of bullying or even the parent of a child navigating the seemingly simple process of growing up, there has never been a greater need for a go-to resource that provides parents with the tools to help their children navigate the challenges of social interactions.
 In this talk, Caroline introduces audiences to the tools they need to become their child’s (or student’s) social skills coach.

 LEARNING TO WALK IN SOMEONE ELSE'S SHOES: A TECHNIQUE-BASED GUIDE TO HELPING THOSE WITH ADHD NAVIGATE THEIR WORLD